 - Hot Glue Gun

-The first step in putting together your wreath is to make a whole bunch of crepe paper banana leaves.
+The first step in putting together your wreath is to make a whole bunch of crepe paper banana leaves, so let’s talk crepe paper leaves!

 How to Make Paper Leaves